ttran375/math210/README.md

 **Solve by hand (without the use of software) and include full solutions.**

-## Question 4

-> 4\.
-The mean grade for a Statistics class at a certain college is
-> known to be 78% with a standard deviation of 4.5 %.
+4\.
+The mean grade for a Statistics class at a certain college is known to be 78% with a standard deviation of 4.5 %.

->
-> Find:
+Find:

 a\) The z – score for a grade of 95%. **\[2 marks\]**